 Elise's major pedagogical influences include Rebecca Henry at The Peabody Conservatory, Bonnie Black at The Boston Youth Symphony Orchestra, and Elizabeth Faidley at the Pre-College Division of the Manhattan School of Music.
 Elise received mentorship from world-renowned artists Midori, Alexander Kerr, and Paul Kantor as well as The Orion Quartet while a Pedagogy Fellow at the Heifetz International Music Institute.
 She also utilizes the teaching methods of Ivan Galamian, Joseph Gingold, Egon Sassmannshaus, and Shinichi Suzuki in her regular instruction.

-Elise currently teaches students from her studio in the Brookland neighborhood of Washington, DC.
-Students in Elise’s studio serve in principal positions in their youth orchestras, place well in auditions and competitions, and attend summer institutes such as Boston University's Tanglewood Institute and Meadowmount School of Music.
-For lesson inquires please use the Contact tab.
+Elise currently teaches at her studio in the Brookland neighborhood of Washington, DC.
+Her students perform in area youth orchestras and attend summer institutes such as Boston University's Tanglewood Institute and Meadowmount School of Music.
+For inquires and to learn more about lessons, please use the Contact tab.